Updated August 2020

 Kevin Turner – Real Estate Talk

 You’re welcome to send any information, on any gurus and experts.

 Unregulated providers – good luck with them, your on your own.
 Although some of the Guru Cops in BiG will help you avoid scams and scammers.

 As you can see you’re spoilt for choice with the huge number of people and players who offer financial information and advice.

 Day 5 Your Task/s:

 Days 6, 7 and 8 (Happy long weekend) are all about consolidating and reviewing all you’ve learned over the past 5 days.
-Our goal is to get you moving and starting to invest – we hope we’ve helped so far!
+The goal is to get you moving and starting to invest – hope you’re excited and ready to go!

 Day 9 “How to choose a financial adviser and advice you can trust.
 It’s all about the faith!”